amgarv/LUCID_TOOL_BACKEND/README.md

 LUCID_Qualtrics_Template_1_-One_Group_Design.qsf - A single condition design (e.g., for conducting an interview using the same chatbot for all participants)

-LUCID_Qualtrics_Template_2_-Two_Group_Between_Subjects_Experiment.qsf - A 2-Group between subjects design (e.g., for conducting an experiment that manipulates chatbot behavior):
+LUCID_Qualtrics_Template_2_-Two_Group_Between_Subjects_Experiment.qsf - A 2-Group between subjects design (e.g., for conducting an experiment that manipulates chatbot behavior)

 ---